olizilla/earthquake-emitter/README.md

   // M 2.6 - 8km NW of Gerlach-Empire, Nevada
 ```

-Internally, I pole http://earthquake.usgs.gov for geojson data of quakes in
+Internally, I poll http://earthquake.usgs.gov for geojson data of quakes in
 the last 2.5 days.
 I store the quake ids from the last response, and compare it
 with the new response to figure out which quakes are new, and emit those ones.